- What is Stat-JR?

 Stat-JR's licence agreement (PDF, 29kB) details warranties, copyright, etc.

-Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows emulator.
+Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows compatibility layer such as Wine.
 We are hoping to make it cross-platform in the future.

-Users interact with both the TREE and DEEP interfaces via a browser (although they can (and for most users will) be running locally on your machine).
-Our most extensive tests have been with Chrome and Firefox, and (to a lesser extent) with Internet Explorer too (version 9, or version 10 in Compatability View).
-Please let us know via our Bug Report Form whether you experience any particular difficulties, though.
+Users interact with both TREE, DEEP and LEAF interfaces via a browser (although they can (and for most users will) be running locally on your machine).
+Our most extensive tests have been with Chrome and Firefox, and we recommend using one of these browsers.
+Internet Explorer is known to have problems with DEEP, however will generally work with TREE and LEAF (although with reduced performance).
+Please let us know via our Bug Report Form if you experience any particular difficulties.

 The best place to start is by looking at the software manuals: e.g. try running some of the simpler templates presented in the TREE Beginner's Guide, which also includes a Quick-start section to help you become familiar with the basics of the TREE interface (the TREE interface itself also features tooltips: i.e. help and advice which appears in some regions as your cursor hovers over them).